Guides

 It's no secret that Dublin has a rich history behind it, but what has been kept pretty hush hush are the many LGBTQ+ figures who were kept behind the scenes.
 If you want to learn all about them but your boots weren't made for walking, hop on board Vintage Tea Trips' queer history tour of the city.
 With a finger sandwich in one hand and a cup of tea in the other, listen along to your friendly guide Leah as she points out key details in the city's architecture and shares stories of colourful LGBTQ+ members from Dublin's past.
 This is an alcohol-free event so feel free to bring the kids along, too.

-Vintage Tea Trips, Stephens Green North, Dublin 2 | June 21-22, 11am-12:20pm | Tickets from €15.
+Vintage Tea Trips, Stephens Green North, Dublin 2 | June 20-21, 11am-12.15pm | Tickets from €55.

-Dublin Gay Men's Chorus at the Gate Theatre
+Dublin Gay Men's Chorus at TU Dublin

-Gate Theatre, Dublin 1 | Sunday June 22, 3pm and 6pm | €28.
+TU Dublin Grangegorman, Dublin 7 | Saturday June 13, 3pm and 6pm | €28.

 Lavender Walk Queer History Tour with Tonie Walsh